-What is the Bali Currency to USD exchange rate?
+What is the Bali Currency to the USD exchange rate?

-The following chart shows you the live exchange rate between USD and Bali currency (IDR).
-You can also lookup the real-time exchange between the Indonesian Rupiah and the Australian Dollar, Euro and almost every other international currency.
+You can check the current USD to IDR exchange rate here.
+You can also look up the real-time exchange between the Indonesian Rupiah and the Australian Dollar, Euro and almost every other international currency.

-However, it is pretty close to the rate you will get when using the Transferwise Debit Card (more on that below).
+However, it is pretty close to the rate you will get when using the Wise Debit Card (more on that below).